Description

 - /P [#]

-list of filenames to be merged. -ngrams-Alpha.txt is assumed if
+specification or exact list of filenames to be merged. -ngrams-Alpha.txt

 - /Q